 On April 17, 1998, when we operated under the name PASW, Inc., we adopted an equity incentive program.
 Under this program, we may grant incentive stock options, non-statutory stock options, stock appreciation rights, stock bonuses and rights to acquire restricted stock to employees, directors and consultants (except for incentive stock options which may only be granted to employees).
 The number of shares of common stock initially reserved for issuance under this program was 150,580 shares post-split.
-As of November 30, 2009, there were no outstanding options or rights under this program and we don't intend to grant any equity incentives in the future under this plan.
+As of December 31, 2009, there were no outstanding options or rights under this program and we do not intend to grant any equity incentives in the future under this plan.

-In connection with the merger between VirnetX Holding Corporation and VirnetX, our Board of Directors approved our adoption of the VirnetX 2005 Stock Plan, as amended, to cover grants of stock options and restricted stock units to our employees and consultants.
-Our Board of Directors renamed this stock plan the VirnetX 2007 Stock Plan.
-The total number of shares of our common stock reserved for issuance under the VirnetX 2007 Stock Plan is 11,624,469, of which as of December 31, 2008, there were 2,651,392 shares remaining available for future grants.
-Our stockholders approved the VirnetX 2007 Stock Plan at our 2008 annual stockholders' meeting.
+In connection with the merger between VirnetX Holding Corporation and VirnetX, our Board of Directors approved our adoption of the VirnetX 2005 Stock Plan, as amended, to cover grants of stock options and stock purchase rights to our employees and consultants.
+Our Board of Directors renamed this stock plan the VirnetX Holding Corporation 2007 Stock Plan.
+The total number of shares of our common stock reserved for issuance under the VirnetX Holding Corporation 2007 Stock Plan is 11,624,469, of which as of December 31, 2009, there were 1,417,229 shares remaining available for future grants.
+To the extent that any award granted under the 2007 Stock Plan should expire, become unexercisable or is otherwise forfeited, the shares subject to such award will again become available for issuance under the 2007 Plan.